 With red rugged peaks surrounded by gum trees and dirt roads, South Australia’s Flinders Ranges is where you can get a glimpse of the Australian outback.
 Dating back over 540 million years, the mountain range is the largest in South Australia, stretching for over 265 miles.
 While there’s plenty to explore, the most famed part of the range is Wilpena Pound which features the largest peak in the range as well as a large natural amphitheatre.
 The area also offers a number of activities including 4X4 tours, bush walking, scenic flights and Aboriginal cultural tours.

-How to do it: On our South Australia in-Depth itinerary you can take in the sights of Wilpena Pound via a 20-minute scenic flight over the ranges.
+How to do it: On our Best of South Australia itinerary you can take in the sights of Wilpena Pound via a 30-minute scenic flight over the ranges.
 Alternatively, you can see the ranges by riding the iconic Ghan railway, which travels through the centre of Australia all the way up to the top of the Northern Territory.
 Ride the Ghan Train on our Luxury Trains of Australia holiday.

 As the capital city of South Australia, most holidays to the state will begin or end in Adelaide.
 More than just a beginning or end point though, Adelaide is a city worthy of your time.
 It’s known for its heritage architecture, distinguished festivals (notably Adelaide Fringe and WOMADelaide), serene beaches and – as one of the country’s best sporting destinations with Adelaide Oval being one of the most picturesque cricket grounds in the world.
 Adelaide is also lauded for its dining scene with a focus on regional produce and wine.

 How to do it: Most of our South Australia holidays visit Adelaide.
-To enjoy an local's perspective, our South Australia in-Depth itinerary includes an Insider’s Adelaide Market Walking tour.
+To enjoy a local's perspective, our Best of South Australia holiday includes an Insider’s Adelaide Market Walking tour.
 As the city’s heart of food and culture for over 145 years, Adelaide Market is the perfect place to discover the city’s best cuisine, from fresh seafood to cheeses to baked goods to wine.

 Drive the Great Ocean Road